Wall-Go/WallGoCollision/docs/quickstart.md

 Model definition is done by filling in a ModelDefinition helper object and passing it to the PhysicsModel constructor.
 Start by defining your model parameters:
 ```
 modelDef = WallGoCollision.ModelDefinition()
-modelDef.defineParameter("gs", 1.228) # Corresponds to the QCD coupling
+gs = 1.228 # Corresponds to the QCD coupling
+modelDef.defineParameter("gs", gs)
 ```
 Parameters must be given as (name, value) pairs.
 In the above, "gs" is the parameter name, and any appearance of "gs" in the symbolic matrix elements will be replaced with the numeric value during collision integration.